Polyphenol: Quantification

-Industrial applications
+Applications

-Some polyphenols are traditionally used as dyes.
-For instance, in the Indian subcontinent, the pomegranate peel, high in tannins and other polyphenols, or its juice, is employed in the dyeing of non-synthetic fabrics.
+Some polyphenols are traditionally used as dyes in leather tanning.
+For instance, in the Indian subcontinent, pomegranate peel, high in tannins and other polyphenols, or its juice, is employed in the dyeing of non-synthetic fabrics.

+Of some interest in the era of silver-based photography, pyrogallol and pyrocatechin are among the oldest photographic developers.

+Aspirational use as green chemicals

-Polyphenols, especially tannins, were used traditionally for tanning leather and today also as precursors in green chemistry notably to produce plastics or resins by polymerisation with or without the use of formaldehyde or adhesives for particleboards.
-The aims are generally to make use of plant residues from grape, olive (called pomaces) or pecan shells left after processing.
+Natural polyphenols have long been proposed as renewable precursors to produce plastics or resins by polymerization with formaldehyde, as well as adhesives for particleboards.
+The aims are generally to make use of plant residues from grape, olive (called pomaces), or pecan shells left after processing.

-Pyrogallol and pyrocatechin are among the oldest photographic developers.